8 Reasons Why You’re Pooping More Often

 - Irritable bowel syndrome is a group of symptoms that occur together, including pain in your abdomen and changes in your bowel movements, which may be diarrhea, constipation, or both.

 Get the Care You Need

 Pooping a lot is not necessarily a problem unless it is associated with pain or prolonged diarrhea.
 If you are experiencing those symptoms, you should discuss the issue with your doctor.
 If you don’t have a doctor, Grady can help.
-If you need a primary care physician, call us at (404) 616-1000.
+If you need a primary care physician, book your appointment online at gradyhealth.org, use MyChart, or call (404) 616-1000.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.